ifwe/bruce/doc/design.md

 | OffsetMetadataTooLargeCode |   12 | Discard             |
 | (all other values)         |    ? | Discard             |

+In the case of *UnknownTopicOrPartition*, the router thread will discard the message set during rerouting if the topic no longer exists.
 Feedback from the Kafka community regarding these choices is welcomed.
 If a different response for a given error code would be more appropriate, changes can easily be made.

 Additionally, socket-related errors cause a *Pause* response.
 In other words, a pause is initiated and any messages that could not be sent or did not receive